Token-Efficient Change Detection in LLM APIs: Abstract

 \section{Abstract}

 Remote change detection in LLMs is a difficult problem.
 Existing methods are either too expensive for deployment at scale, or require initial white-box access to model weights or grey-box access to log probabilities.
 We aim to achieve both low cost and strict black-box operation, observing only output tokens.
 Our approach hinges on specific inputs we call Border Inputs, for which there exists more than one output top token.
 From a statistical perspective, optimal change detection depends on the model's Jacobian and the Fisher information of the output distribution.
-Analyzing these quantities in low-temperature regimes shows that border inputs enable powerful change detection tests.
+Analyzing these quantities in low-temperature regimes shows that Border Inputs enable powerful change detection tests.
 Building on this insight, we propose the Black-Box Border Input Tracking (B3IT) scheme.
-Extensive in-vivo and in-vitro experiments show that border inputs are easily found for non-reasoning tested endpoints, and achieve performance on par with the best available grey-box approaches.
+Extensive \emph{in vivo} and \emph{in vitro} experiments show that Border Inputs are easily found for the majority of tested endpoints, and achieve performance on par with the best available grey-box approaches.
 B3IT reduces costs by $30\times$ compared to existing methods, while operating in a strict black-box setting.